 Photo by @Eddie_Eats at @RedHookBrisbane

-The Angus name is synonymous with quality and its label adds value to a product, but what is Angus and how is it different to other types of beef?
+The word ‘Angus’ is synonymous with quality beef and its label adds value to a product – but what is Angus, and how is Angus different to other types of beef?

 What is Angus beef?

 Angus beef comes from a Scottish breed of cattle, called Aberdeen Angus.
 Angus were bred to be robust and sturdy so they could thrive in the cold Scottish winters, and so they developed more muscular bodies.